Leon Schlesinger: Schlesinger's Westerns

+Schlesinger spent under $30,000 each because he did not need elaborate action sequences.
+Instead, he used silent action footage of cowboy star Ken Maynard and his horse Tarzan.

+"I later thought Leon's cartoons were better than the horse operas he put me in," Wayne recalled in later years.
+"Those westerns I made at Warner Bros. were remakes of old Ken Maynard films, and all the big scenes like cattle herds and Indian attacks were taken straight from the original Maynard films.
+So I had to dress up to look like Ken Maynard because a lot of the old footage they inserted had shots of Maynard in the distance.
+I really hated that."
+(A few years later, Warners remade these budget Westerns with singing cowboy Dick Foran.)

 Schlesinger as businessman

 Schlesinger was a shrewd businessman with a keen eye for talent.
 When Harman and Ising left Warner Bros. with Bosko in 1933, Schlesinger set up his own studio on the Warner Bros.
 Sunset Boulevard lot at the corner of Van Ness and Fernwood.
-He wooed animators away from other studios, including some of those who had departed with Harman and Ising including Bob Clampett.
+He wooed animators away from other studios, including some of those who had once worked for Harman and Ising.
 One of these was Friz Freleng, whom Schlesinger promoted to oversee production of Looney Tunes and to develop the sister series, Merrie Melodies.
-Freleng's talent quickly shone through, and Schlesinger's hiring of Robert McKimson, Tex Avery, Chuck Jones and Frank Tashlin further increased the quality of the studio's output.
-He later added Carl Stalling and Mel Blanc, and collectively these men created such famous characters as Porky Pig, Daffy Duck and Bugs Bunny.
+Former Harman-Ising animator Bob Clampett was also hired.
+Schlesinger's recruiting of Robert McKimson, Tex Avery, Chuck Jones, and Frank Tashlin further increased the quality of the studio's output.
+He later added Carl Stalling and Mel Blanc, and collectively these men created such famous characters as Porky Pig, Daffy Duck, and Bugs Bunny.
 Schlesinger largely took a "hands off" approach to the animation unit, allowing his directors freedom to create what they wished, provided that the resulting films were successful.
 Schlesinger sold Pacific Title & Art Studio in 1935 to concentrate on his animation studio.

 Business practices

 Schlesinger was known for his hard-nosed business practices.
-His animators worked in a dilapidated studio (Avery's unit were briefly assigned to a bungalow they dubbed "Termite Terrace"), and Schlesinger briefly shut down the studio in mid-1941 when unionized employees demanded a pay raise.
+His animators worked in a dilapidated studio (Avery's people were briefly assigned to a bungalow they dubbed "Termite Terrace"), and Schlesinger briefly shut down the studio in mid-1941 when unionized employees demanded a pay raise.
 On another occasion, he boycotted the Academy Awards for what he claimed was preferential treatment for the Walt Disney Cartoon Studio.
 He also farmed some of the Looney Tunes out to brother-in-law Ray Katz for tax breaks.

 Schlesinger was also known among his animators for his lisp.
-One oft-repeated story states that Mel Blanc patterned the voices of both Daffy Duck and Sylvester the Cat on Schlesinger.
+One often-repeated story states that Mel Blanc patterned the voices of both Daffy Duck and Sylvester the Cat on Schlesinger.
 However, in Mel Blanc's autobiography, That's Not All Folks!, he contradicts that conventional belief, writing "It seemed to me that such an extended mandible would hinder his speech, particularly on words containing an s sound.
 Thus 'despicable' became 'desthpicable'."
 Daffy's slobbery, exaggerated lisp was developed over time.